 If you prefer, you can watch our integration video guide — it will walk you through the donation form integration process in just under 2 minutes!

-Embedding a Recurring Donation form on a Squarespace Page
+How to Set Up a Recurring Donation Form on Squarespace

-- Go to your Squarespace site editor, find or create the donation page onto which you want to embed the recurring donation form, and click “Edit” on the page’s main content box.
+Go to your Squarespace Pages editor.
+Find or create a Squarespace donation page into which you want to embed the recurring donation form.
+If you already have a page onto which you want to embed the code, click “Edit” on the page’s main content box.

-- Click on the teardrop shaped buttons present inside the text box to open up the list of content blocks.
+Click on the teardrop-shaped button inside the text box.
+This will open up a list of content blocks.

-- Paste the recurring donation form embed code in the code box and click “Apply”.
+Now, paste the recurring donation form embed code (from Step 3) in the code box and click “Set”.

-- Publish your updated Squarespace website and wait for the donations to come in!
-Take a look at Lalela’s website for an example of what your finalized Squarespace recurring donation page should look like:
+Take a look at Lalela’s website for an example of what your finalized Squarespace recurring donation page could look like:

 Turn on SSL